benosmac/verve360/pages/index.md

   #### Are you worried you're getting left by the wayside by your competitors?
 second_paragraph: |-
-  As your growth partner, we are here to put an end to the problems you're facing in your business today.

   We listen intently, lead with questions, not answers, create agile strategies, develop affordable solutions, accelerate implementation.

   **We turn your vision into exceptional results and deliver success beyond profit.**